Difference Between Will Be and Shall Be

 What is Shall Be?

 “Shall” is also a modal auxiliary verb used in the future tense to express futurity, suggestions, commitment, and willingness.
-“Shall” is generally used in British English.
+“Shall” is used in British English.

 It is unusual to use “Shall be” in American English.
-It is rarely used in communication to ask permission or communicate the dedicated or obligatory works.
+It is rarely used to ask permission or communicate the dedicated or obligatory works.
 Shall be is used only with “I” and “We” personal pronouns.

 Affirmative sentence